 Box 3 Phylogeny as a predictor of species interactions

 Finally, incorporating phylogenetic information may increase our ability to predict interaction beta-diversity.
 Phylogenic relatedness serves as a proxy of similarity in trait values between related species (Webb et al., 2002).
 In addition, phylogeny can be used to infer interactions in data-poor relationships (Weber & Agrawal 2012), especially if unmeasured traits have phylogenetic signal.
 Several approaches for phylogenetic regressions have been extended to species interactions, including generalized linear mixed models (Rafferty & Ives 2013), and phylogenetic eigenvector regression (Diniz-Filho et al. 2012).
 Brousseau et al. (2017) used the eigenvector approach to predict ground-beetle – prey interactions and found that the strongest models always included phylogeny, with over 80% of interactions correctly explained.
-Choosing the appropriate phylogenetic scale to interpret and analyze species interactions remains an important question, zooming in on a narrow set of taxa will miss the larger evolutionary history of interaction niches, whereas considering too broad scale will limit the predictive utility of the model (Graham et al. in press).
+Choosing the appropriate phylogenetic scale to interpret and analyze species interactions remains an important question, zooming in on a narrow set of taxa will miss the larger evolutionary history of interaction niches, whereas considering too broad scale will limit the predictive utility of the model (Graham et al. 2018).

 Figure 1 Time series